DhruvalAnandkar/Vapi-Outbound-Campaign/README.md

 Deployment to Render
 This application is designed to be easily deployed to a platform like Render for continuous operation.

-GitHub Repository: Ensure your project is pushed to a GitHub repository (as you have done).
+GitHub Repository: Ensure your project is pushed to a GitHub repository.
 The package.json file must be in the root of the repository.

 Render Web Service: Create a new Web Service on Render.com and connect it to your GitHub repository.